How Much Does A Service Dog Cost?

 Who Qualifies for a Service Dog?

 People who have a disability that substantially limits one or more major life activities.
-The disability can be a physical one like hearing or vision impairment or mental health disorder like depression or anxiety.
+The disability can be a physical one like hearing or vision impairment or a mental health disorder like depression or anxiety.

 Service Dog Vs Emotional Support Animal